Digitalisation can reduce carbon emissions

 Chief Executive Officer (CEO)

-Our climate strategy is a comprehensive concept that combats climate change and is a key component of our sustainability management.
-We have set ourselves the target of net zero carbon emissions by 2025.
-What this means in concrete terms is that we will no longer be causing any greenhouse gas emissions as a company by 2025 at the latest.
-Our target of net zero carbon emissions by 2025 relates to Scope 1 and 2 emissions as well as emissions caused by our travel activities.
-We intend to reduce GHG emissions throughout the value chain (Scope 3) to net zero by 2040.
-We will evaluate the Scope 3 emissions caused throughout the Telefónica, S.A.
-Group, for example in the supply chain, in a coordinated manner and will implement measures and reduce these emissions.
-The Group’s target here is to reduce its carbon emissions by 39 % by 2025 (base year: 2015).
-We are focusing our efforts on carbon dioxide (CO2).
-We will also take into account the greenhouse gases methane (CH₄) and nitrous oxide (N₂O) as well as the refrigerant gases which are relevant to the climate (F-gases).
-We will present the reductions in carbon equivalents (CO2e) as the unit of measurement.
+The climate strategy of O2 Telefónica is a comprehensive concept that combats climate change and is a key component of the sustainability management.
+The company set itself the target of net zero emissions by 2040.
+By 2025, emissions in Scope 1 and 2 as well as emissions from travel activities are to be reduced to net zero.
+By 2040 at the latest, greenhouse gas emissions in the entire value chain (Scope 3) will be neutralised.
+Scope 3 emissions, e.g. from the supply chain, will be evaluated in a coordinated manner across the entire Telefónica, S.A.
+Group, and measures will be taken to reduce them.
+The Group’s target here is to reduce its carbon emissions by 39% by 2025 (base year: 2016).
+The focus of O2 Telefónica's efforts is on carbon dioxide (CO2).
+However, the two greenhouse gases methane (CH4) and nitrous oxide (N2O) and the climate-relevant cooling gases (F-gases) are also taken into account.
+The reductions are presented in carbon equivalents (CO2e) as the unit of measurement.

-In adopting the term “net zero emissions”, we are following the findings and recommendations of recognised international institutions such as the Intergovernmental Panel on Climate Change (IPCC) and the Science Based Targets initiative (SBTi) whose criteria we drew on to develop our climate strategy.
-Our climate targets are therefore in line with the recommendations and demands made in the field of science – global warming is to be limited to 1.5°C compared with pre-industrial levels.
+In adopting the term “net zero emissions”, O2 Telefónica is following the findings and recommendations of recognised international institutions such as the Intergovernmental Panel on Climate Change (IPCC) and the Science Based Targets initiative (SBTi), according to which it has developed its climate strategy.
+The climate targets of the company are therefore in line with the recommendations and demands made in the field of science – global warming is to be limited to 1.5°C compared with pre-industrial levels.
 O2Telefónica therefore aligns its ambitions closely with the climate protection targets of Telefónica, S.A., which has made a Group-wide commitment to achieving net zero emissions.
-We will neutralise emissions which are unavoidable and will invest in certified climate protection projects with high environmental and social standards, preferably projects that remove carbon from the atmosphere.
+Unavoidable emissions are neutralised and invested in certified climate protection projects with high environmental and social standards, preferably in projects that remove CO₂ from the atmosphere.